pupak250194/Physical-Methods-of-Biology---Enzyme-Reactions/README.md

 Stochastic chemical kinetics using Gillespie algorithm (also stochastic simulation algorithm or SSA) and chemical master equation (CME), with application to enzyme kinetics.

-## The code for the stochastic simulation.
+## The code for the stochastic simulation

 ### Code structure